 - Carl Sagan

-To help you choose the perfect educational books for your child, we've teamed up with librarians, teachers, and authors to create a handpicked, complete list of the best science books for kids.
+To help you choose the perfect educational books for your child, we've created this handpicked list of the best science books for kids.
 The titles featured here spark curiosity, encourage learning, and are lots of fun, too.
 Let's jump right in!

 Long ago people used the sun, the moon, and the water to tell time.
 Soon after we began using our knowledge about the natural world to build clocks and to create calendars.
 Centuries later, we have clocks and calendars all around us.
 This book tells the amazing story of how it all happened!